xeraa/vagrant-elastic-stack/readme.md

+## OVA Image

+If Vagrant and Ansible sound too complicated, there is also the final result: An OVA image, which you can import directly into [VirtualBox](https://www.virtualbox.org):

+* Download the image from [https://s3.eu-central-1.amazonaws.com/xeraa/public/elastic-stack.ova](https://s3.eu-central-1.amazonaws.com/xeraa/public/elastic-stack.ova).
+* Load the OVA file into VirtualBox and make sure you have 2.5GB of RAM available for it: File -> Import Appliance... -> Select the file and start it
+* Connect to the instance with the credentials `vagrant` and `vagrant` in the VirtualBox window.
+* Or use SSH with the same credentials:
+  * Windows: Use [http://www.putty.org](http://www.putty.org) and connect to `vagrant@127.0.0.1` on port 2222.
+  * Mac and Linux: `$ ssh vagrant@127.0.0.1 -p 2222 -o PreferredAuthentications=password`

-## Configure Kibana
+## Kibana

 Access Kibana at [http://localhost:5601](http://localhost:5601).

-## Credentials

-If you have added X-Pack (by running `$ ansible-playbook /elastic-stack/6_add-xpack.yml` or `$ /elastic-stack/all.sh`) you will need to login into Kibana with the default credentials — username `elastic` and password `changeme`.
+If you have added X-Pack (by running `$ ansible-playbook /elastic-stack/6_add-xpack.yml` or `$ /elastic-stack/all.sh` or used the final OVA image) you will need to login into Kibana with the default credentials — username `elastic` and password `changeme`.

-Metricbeat and Logstash are configured with the same credentials automatically.
+The Beats are configured with the same credentials automatically.

-## Generate test data
+## Test Data

 You can use */opt/injector-5.0.jar* to generate test data in the `person` index.
 To generate 100,000 documents in batches of 1,000 run the following command: